deskvillage/dannychadburn.github.io/creative-content-campaigns.md

 ### Hits from the gong

 While we all know industry awards are dished out to whoever pays most for a table, it's always nice to get an accolade for your efforts.
-I've been lucky enough to quaff Champagne at various events, including my personal favourite the **#DoDifferent Awards** which is _"for those who dare to step outside the confining comfort of conventionality and do something brilliantly new."_
+I've been lucky enough to quaff Champagne at various events, including my personal favourite the **#DoDifferent Awards** which is _"...for those who dare to step outside the confining comfort of conventionality and do something brilliantly new."_

 - Do Different Awards
 - RAR Awards